jimbrownai/Clip_Image_Search_Model/README.md

-# Clip_Image_Search
+# Image_Search
-Implementation and Fine Tuning of Clip Model
+Implementation of Image Search Using BLIP and Clip